Mokkapps/website/src/content/posts/2019-11-21___the-last-guide-for-angular-change_detection-you-will-ever-need/index.md

 ### Conclusion

-Angular Change Detection is a powerful framework mechanism which ensures that our UI represents our data in a predictable and performant way.
+Angular Change Detection is a powerful framework mechanism that ensures that our UI represents our data in a predictable and performant way.
 It is safe to say that change detection just works for most applications, especially if they do not consist of 50+ components.

 As a developer, you usually need to deep dive into this topic for two reasons:
-* You receive a `ExpressionChangedAfterCheckedError` and need to solve it
+* You receive an `ExpressionChangedAfterCheckedError` and need to solve it
 * You need to improve your application performance

-I hope this article could help you to have a better understanding about Angular's Change Detection.
+I hope this article could help you to have a better understanding of Angular's Change Detection.
 Feel free to use my [demo project][demo-github] to play around with the different change detection strategies.

 ### Recommended Articles